 Charles Regauer started violin in Brazil in 1999, but a few years later, when he heard the wonderful tone of the C string, he switched to viola.
-Charles holds a Bachelor’s Degree in music from the Federal University of Rio Grande do Sul, in Brazil and a Master’s degree in Music from the University of New Mexico with double concentration in Viola Performance and Violin Pedagogy.
-Charles also likes to attend several music festivals in Brazil, where he had the opportunity to learn with great teachers as Eric Rosenblith, Richard Young, Ori Kam, Paul Biss, Rainer Moog, Clara Takarabe, Renée Moore-Skerik and Timothy Deighton.
-In the year 2008 he won a concerto competition for young soloists where he performed a solo with the SESI/Fundarte Orchestra in Porto Alegre, Brazil.
+Mr. Charles holds a bachelor’s degree in music from the Federal University of Rio Grande do Sul, Brazil, and a master’s degree in Music from the University of New Mexico with double concentration in Viola Performance and Violin Pedagogy.
+During his earlier years, he enjoyed attending several music festivals in Brazil, where he had the opportunity to learn from great teachers as Eric Rosenblith, Richard Young, Ori Kam, Paul Biss, Rainer Moog, Clara Takarabe, Renée Moore-Skerik, and Timothy Deighton.
+In the year 2008, he won a concerto competition for young soloists where he performed as a soloist with the SESI/Fundarte Orchestra in Porto Alegre, Brazil.
 Also, he loves to play with his Lutheran Church Orchestra in Brazil every year.

 Charles Regauer has been teaching violin and viola since 2006 and completed the Long Term-Training for all Suzuki Books in violin with Susan Kempter.
-Also, he received teacher training in viola from Elizabeth Stuen Walker, Bill Preucil and Sarah Montzka.
-He attended other teaching courses with Mimi Zweig, Barbara Barber, Winifred Crock, Nancy Jackson, Pat D’Ercole, Doris Preucil, Laurie Scott and Pat D’Ercole.
-He has worked as a teacher in Suzuki workshops in Brazil and Mexico, having fun learning and teaching, sometimes dressed as Gandalf or Waldo, playing scales, movie songs, Bach Minuets, leading the viola groups or teaching master classes.
+Also, he received teacher training in viola from Elizabeth Stuen Walker, Bill Preucil, and Sarah Montzka.
+He attended other teaching courses with Mimi Zweig, Barbara Barber, Winifred Crock, Nancy Jackson, Mark Mutter, Doris Preucil, Laurie Scott, Edward Kreitman, and Pat D’Ercole.
+He has worked as a teacher in Suzuki workshops in Brazil and Mexico, having fun learning and teaching, sometimes dressed as a T-Rex, playing scales, movie songs, Bach Minuets, leading the viola groups, or teaching master classes.

 Currently, he works as a violin/viola teacher and administrator at the Centenary Suzuki School in Shreveport, LA.
 When he is not busy working, Charles Regauer likes to make coffee and try different coffee beans from the world.
-Also, he likes to play video games, ride his bicycle, play soccer, golf, hiking, build paper airplanes, make barbecues and read.
+Also, he likes to play video games, ride his bicycle, gardening, baking, soccer, barbecue, and read.